-M Martin role notes that he did not serve with company.
+Additional Information: M Martin role notes that he did not serve with company.
 However, his Confederate service record cited above seems to contradict this.

-"...Cassius and Frances (Scott) Carter, the former of whom was born in Prince William County and the latter in Culpeper County, this state.
+"..Cassius and Frances (Scott) Carter, the former of whom was born in Prince William County and the latter in Culpeper County, this state.
 When the Civil war was precipitated on a divided nation his service in that conflict was with a fine black-horse company of cavalry that was recruited at Warrenton.
 He took part in the various engagements in which his command was involved and made a record of gallant and faithful service.
 After the close of the war he engaged in farm enterprise in Fauquier County, and he continued to give his supervision to his well improved farm estate near Casanova during the remainder of his life, his death having occurred December 25, 1914, and his wife having passed to the life eternal October 10, 1893.
-Cassius Carter was one of the substantial and honored citizens of Fauquier County, was a stalwart supported of the cause of the Democratic party, was affiliated with the United Confederate Veterans, and he held the faith of the Protestant Episcopal Church.
+Cassius Carter was one of the substantial and honored citizens of party, was affiliated with the United Confederate Veterans, and he held the faith of the Protestant Episcopal Church.
 Both were representatives of sterling families that were early founded in Virginia."
-This reference mentions a son J. Green Carter, who "...still permits his name to appear on the roster of eligible bachelors in his native county, where his circle of friends is limited only by that of his acquaintances."61
+This reference mentions a son J. Green Carter, who "..still permits his name to appear on the roster of eligible bachelors in his native county, where his circle of friends is limited only by that of his acquaintances."107